codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ### Tunnel-based Hybrid GitOps runtime architecture
 Tunnel-based Hybrid GitOps runtimes use tunneling instead of ingress controllers to control communication between the GitOps Runtime in the customer cluster and the Codefresh GitOps Platform.
 Tunnel-based runtimes are optimal when the cluster with the GitOps Runtime is not exposed to the internet.

+Note: Tunnel-based architecture is not supported for on-prem instances.

 {% include
    image.html
    lightbox="true"